Privacy Policy

 Selection of providers, server locations

 In principle, we try to choose services from providers based in Switzerland or the EU.
 Where possible when concluding a contract with these third parties, we also choose server locations in Switzerland or EU countries.
 Where this is not possible, we access alternative providers outside Europe.
-As a result, we may transfer your data to the countries where the registered office of the service providers we use is located, including the US.
+As a result, we may transfer your data to the countries where the registered office of the service providers we use is located, including the USA.

 Especially for global service providers, server locations are now often no longer limited to individual locations, but are often made available as part of a Content Delivery Network or Content Distribution Network (“CDN”) via a group of geographically distributed and interconnected servers.